 Getting your Indian Visa (required)

 Please read this section carefully!
-On this itinerary, you will only be entering India once, making you eligible for a Visa on Arrival.
-(Please click here to make sure your country is eligible for a Visa on Arrival).
-You can apply for a Visa on Arrival 4 to 120 days in advance of your arrival on this website.
+You can apply for an eTourist Visa 120 days in advance of your arrival on this website.

-If you plan on staying in India longer than 60 days, you can apply through Cox & Kings Global Services, but you must allow more time for this process (start at least 3 to 4 months before the start of the trip).
+If you plan on staying in India longer than 60 days, you can apply through Cox & Kings Global Services, but you must allow more time for this process (start at least 2 months before the start of the trip).

 FAQs and Resources